APGRoboCop/rcbotold/README.md

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat
+* changed: Using HLSDK for HL1 25th Anniv and Metamod-P headers
 * changed: Replaced most of the #define Marcos with Enumerators and constexpr
 * changed: Strings and enums optimised and modernised
 * changed: Reduced redundant coding and risks of buffer overflow crashes